Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
 The project resources and build instructions can be found [here][Project].

-## Lane lines detection using computer vision
+## Computer vision based lane detection
 The main goal of this project is the development of a software pipeline to detect the lane boundaries in the provided videos.
 The pipeline can be subdividided into the following
 steps: